MattDoesAThing/yuzu-wiki/Building-for-Linux.md

 sudo ninja install # (currently doesn't work, needs to be fixed)
 ```

-Optionally, you can use `cmake -i ..` to adjust various options (e.g. disable the Qt GUI).
+Optionally, you can use `cmake-gui ..` to adjust various options (e.g. disable the Qt GUI).

 #### Using clang